All Episodes

 That's all they run on.

-There's nothing else that they're offering the American people and if we rescind the tax cuts then we put back the regulations then there goes all the economic gains we've just made yeah Sean absolutely I mean and that's the craziest part of all you know Nancy Pelosi promising to repeal the taxes.
+And if we rescind the tax cuts, then we put back the regulations, then there goes all the economic gains we've just made.

-I mean I don't know what kind of world they've operated in but we obviously saw what happened when Obama was in in charge and that's the environment and the overall economic uh you know prosperity wasn't even in the in their vocabulary and now they are trying to repeal it makes absolutely no sense.
+I mean, I don't know what kind of world they've operated in, but we obviously saw what happened when Obama was in charge.

 There is no bad spin.

-The numbers are working, the efforts are working, and what the president has done, he understands how business actually operates.
+And what the president has done, he understands how business actually operates.

-Um and he's putting things in place.
+And he's putting things in place.

-But you know, the the president is acting on the terrorists right now, not for not just for terrorists' sake, but he's really trying to fix what was a broken system for years and years now, decades, in fact, really, and and this is the time to do it, right?
+But, you know, the president is acting on the tariffs right now, not just for tariffs' sake, but he's really trying to fix what was a broken system for years and years now, decades, in fact.

-And that's what President Trump is doing is investing back in our country.
+And that's what President Trump is doing, is investing back in our country.

 And this is the time to do it.